How Many Liters of Olive Oil Can An Olive Tree Produce?

 2. Olive Ripeness – Maturity Index

-Usually, for producing extra virgin olive oil, you should harvest earlier.
+Usually, to produce extra virgin olive oil, you should harvest it earlier.
 That way, olives will produce less oil, but the oil will be high-quality.
 People who want the best quality of olive oil will primarily produce extra virgin olive oil.
 Extra virgin olive oil is much healthier than regular olive oil, and here are the reasons.

 The olive maturity index is fundamental to determining olives’ average ripeness on your farm.
 That way, you can guess just the right time to pick them.
 Check my detailed guide on the olive maturity index here.